Invest in Lives. Invest in Futures. Invest in Hope.

 One of the easiest ways to provide a lasting gift to the City Mission is with Life Insurance.
 If you have a life insurance policy that isn’t really needed anymore, it's possible to transfer ownership of the policy to The City Mission or The City Mission Endowment Foundation.
 This provides an immediate tax deduction equal to the lesser of the premiums paid, or the current value of the policy.
 Or, you could maintain ownership and simply make the Mission the beneficiary.

-If you don’t have a life insurance policy you may wish to purchase one.
-The beauty of life insurance is it allows you to maximize your gift by creating a larger estate at a low cost over time.
-Your payments are also tax deductible if you make The City Mission or the The City Mission Endowment Foundation the owner.
+If you don’t have a life insurance policy but wish to purchase one, we can help you maximize your gift to our guests by creating a larger estate at a low cost over time.
+Your life insurance payments are also tax deductible if you make The City Mission or the The City Mission Endowment Foundation the owner.

-A Gift Annuity is a way to make a future gift to The City Mission while at the same time receiving a guaranteed annuity for life.
-It provides:
+A Gift Annuity is a way to make a future gift to The City Mission, while at the same time receiving a guaranteed annuity for life.
+Gift Annuities provide:

 - A guaranteed income that, depending on your age, is typically a larger payment than CDs and other guaranteed fixed investments

 - Immediate tax deduction

-- A way to minimize capital gains over time, when funded with appreciated assets
+- Ways to minimize capital gains over time, when funded with appreciated assets

 - A method to minimize estate taxes